How to help your teen out of depression

 It’s important that your teen knows they can talk to you about what they’re going through on a day-to-day basis.
 They won’t always want to talk, but by letting them know your goal is to help them and love them, they’ll be more likely to open up when they’re really struggling.

-If your child, teen or someone you know is suffering from depression, there are several online resources available, including at the National Institute of Mental Health and the Center for Disease Control and Prevention.
+If your child, teen, or someone you know is suffering from depression, seek help from a mental health professional.
+There are several online resources available, including at the National Institute of Mental Health and the Center for Disease Control and Prevention.

 Comments